ElaMCB/E2E-AI-engineering/ai-30day-sprint/p1-csv-chat/README.md

 ## Blog Post

-Read about how this project was built: [How I Turned a CSV into a Chatbot Without Fine-tuning]()
+Read about how this project was built: [How I Built an Excel/CSV Chatbot Without Fine-tuning](BLOG.md)

 ## License